New Jersey takes in $40.6 million in sports bets in July

 Caesars was down 10.3 percent to $29.3 million; Bally’s was down 9.9 percent to $20.5 million; Tropicana was down 9.8 percent, and Borgata was down 4.4 percent.

 Ocean Resort, the former Revel casino won $17 million in its first full month, ranking it last among the city’s nine casinos.
-Bruce Deifik, who owns the property formerly known as Revel, noted that July was the first time in its history that it generated a positive cash flow.
+Casino owner Bruce Deifik noted that July was the first time in its history that it generated a positive cash flow.
 He reopened the site in January after buying it from Florida developer Glenn Straub, who failed to open it for two years.

-“To be ninth out of nine in this position, I’m tickled pink,” he said.
+“To be ninth out of nine in this position, I’m tickled pink,” Deifik said.
 “This was a property that for two years had a cloud over its head, people thought it was cursed, and no one thought I’d ever get it open.”

 Internet gambling continued its strong performance in July, up nearly 26 percent from a year ago to $25.8 million.